Hooksett Rail Trails, NH

 Today the accessible section of this route is best approached from the large parking lot on Route 3, and a short descent on a connecting trail leads to the rail bed.
 At this point, most folk head East along the chain of ponds, though you can also head West under Route 3 and proceed 0.4 miles on the less travelled section to a couple of roadside parking spots on Pleasant Street.

-Hardpack, Rough, Live Rail, Historic.
-Expand Map
+Hardpack, Rough, Live Rail, No Access, Parking Expand Map

 Heads Pond Rail Trail proceeds Easterly through forest land alongside a creek that opens up to become Heads Pond.
 Watch out for beaver lodges (nests) close to shore as you continue along the trail.
-After Heads Pond the tree cover begins to receed, and falls back completely upon arriving at the second - and unnamed - pond.
+After Heads Pond the tree cover begins to recede, and falls back completely upon arriving at the second - and unnamed - pond.
 A bench provides a great place from which to admire the views, though there are also a couple of areas of sandy shore that would make a pleasant spot for a picnic and perhaps a way to access the pond for swimming in warmer months.

 A gate by this second pond signifies the end of the navigable part of the old rail route, though you could continue on along the unpaved road in a SouthWesterly direction to discover a third pond.
-Reportedly there is also a mountain bike trail that runs along the opposide shore of the second pond, though it doesn't show up on Trailforks, and we didn't have the time to explore this on our visit.
+Reportedly there is also a mountain bike trail that runs along the opposite shore of the second pond, though it doesn't show up on Trailforks, and we didn't have the time to explore this on our visit.

-Good hardpack surface with stone dust.
+Trail Conditions: Good hardpack surface with stone dust.
 Beyond Heads Pond there are some small undulations, but otherwise the trail has minimal gradient changes.

 Heads Pond is a popular fishing spot.

-Hooksett Riverwalk 3★
+2 Hooksett Riverwalk

 Hooksett Riverwalk is a pleasant park on the banks of the Merrimack River that's best suited for a nice stroll.
 In addition to river views, interpretative signs add to the interest - describing the brickmaking industry that was present here, producing many of the bricks that were used to build Manchester's mill buildings among others.